Ted Eisenberg: Awards and community contributions

 In 1993, Dr. Eisenberg was nominated for the Knight Legion of Goodness Award by the Italian-American Press.
 In 2009, Dr. Eisenberg achieved a Guinness World Record for the most breast augmentation surgeries performed in a lifetime (male)— 3,460.
 With Joyce K. Eisenberg, he co-authored The Scoop on Breasts: A Plastic Surgeon Busts the Myths, in 2012.
-Dr. Eisenberg is a corporate sponsor of the Linda Creed Breast Cancer Foundation, whose core program is to provide free mammograms for women with little or no medical insurance.
+Dr. Eisenberg was a longtime corporate sponsor of the Linda Creed Breast Cancer Foundation, whose core program was to provide free mammograms for women with little or no medical insurance.

 Hobbies

 A tournament knife thrower, Eisenberg is a member of the International Knife Throwers Hall of Fame and is ranked 18th in the world.
 In 2009, he participated in his first tomahawk (axe) throwing competition; he is the 2018 world champion in the long distance tomahawk competition.
 He is also an amateur ballroom dancer; he and his wife competed in a pre-show event during a "Dancing With the Stars" tour.